enriquerod/skycatch-challenge/README.md

 It will save the frozen model ready for the testing step.

 ### Testing
-Move to the folder of inetrest:
+Move to the folder of interest:
 ```
 cd models/research/object_detection
 ```
 To test an image first put it in the test_image folder of the host system, it will copy the images inside this folder to the running container.

 NOTE: There are already 5 images inside test_image folder.
 ```
 python3 test_im.py --im_path test_images/image_name.jpg